MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 ---------

 An implementation of ``LLUI_PAINTER_impl.h`` is already available on the :ref:`MicroUI C module<section_ui_releasenotes_cmodule>`.
-This implementation respects the synchronization between drawings, the Graphics Engine notification, reduce (when possible) the MicroUI `GraphicsContext`_ clip constraints and update (when possible) the flush dirty area.
+This implementation respects the synchronization between drawings, and the Graphics Engine notification, reduces (when possible) the MicroUI `GraphicsContext`_ clip constraints, and updates (when possible) the dirty flush area.

 This implementation does not perform the drawings; it only calls the equivalent of drawing available in ``ui_drawing.h``.
-This allows to simplify how to use a GPU (or a third-party library) to perform a drawing: the ``ui_drawing.h`` implementation has just to take in consideration the MicroUI `GraphicsContext`_ clip and colors and `Display.flush()`_ dirty area.
+This allows simplifying how to use a GPU (or a third-party library) to perform a drawing: the ``ui_drawing.h`` implementation has just to take into consideration the MicroUI `GraphicsContext`_ clip and colors and `Display.flush()`_ dirty area.
 Synchronization with the Graphics Engine is already performed.

 In addition to the implementation of ``LLUI_PAINTER_impl.h``, an implementation of ``ui_drawing.h`` is already available in :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` (in *weak* mode).
-This allows to implement only the functions the GPU is able to perform.
+This allows to implement only the functions the GPU can perform.
-For a given drawing, the weak function implementation is calling the equivalent of drawing available in ``ui_drawing_soft.h`` (this file lists all drawing functions implemented by the Graphics Engine in software).
+For a given drawing, the weak function implementation is calling the equivalent of the drawing available in ``ui_drawing_soft.h`` (this file lists all drawing functions implemented by the Graphics Engine in software).

 .. note:: More details are available in ``LLUI_PAINTER_impl.h``, ``ui_drawing.h``, ``LLUI_Display.h``, and ``LLUI_Display_impl.h`` classes.